-A Parent's Guide to Learning Multiplication Tables
+A Parents' Guide to Multiplication Facts

 Multiplication tables seem easy when you've learned them, but the prospect of having to learn them drives fear into children - and this in turn has a negative effect on learning.

 And then there's the difference between "learning" the tables and "mastering" them - how well should they know them?
 In this article, I'm going to look into learning times tables and provide some useful tips on how parents can help at home.

 This diagram shows the 144 times tables multiplication facts that every child needs to memorize.

 Think of them like a daunting climbing wall - when you're a first-timer standing at the foot looking up it's scary, but once you start making a few hand and foot holds it gets much easier.

 One secret is choosing the right route - but we'll deal with that later.
 First, let's consider what we mean by "memorizing" and "mastering."